rooseve/msg-rpc/README.md

 	//load the lib
 	<script src="/build/rpc_client.js"></script>

-	//create a rpc client
-	var rpcClient = new MsgRpc.Client({
+	//create a rpc client, tell how to send the message out var rpcClient = new MsgRpc.Client({

-		//the read message sending function
+		//the real message sending function
 		sendMessage : function(msg) {

 			//in socket.io, it'll like this: